-My partner and I were making plans for the holidays the other day – which is often tricky given his Active Duty Military status.
-He’s been assigned a new unit which always carries a bit of ambiguity.
-For example, he won’t know until the day before Thanksgiving whether he will be able to fly with me to visit family or remain on post (or potentially face deployment.)
-We’ve grown accustomed to the uncertainties of his job and worked our life around it, but this year the gravity of his obligation hit me more profoundly: It isn’t just this Thanksgiving… it’s every single holiday/birthday/wedding/graduation.
+My partner and I were making holiday plans the other day – which is often tricky given his active duty military status.
+He’s been assigned a new unit, which always carries a bit of ambiguity.
+For example, he won’t know until the day before Thanksgiving whether he will be able to fly with me to visit family or remain on post (or potentially face deployment).
+We’ve grown accustomed to his job’s uncertainties and worked our life around it, but this year the gravity of his obligation hit me more profoundly: It isn’t just this Thanksgiving… it’s every single holiday, birthday, wedding and graduation.
 Every precious life moment that he, and others in his position, miss in their call to duty.

-When many of us think of the men and women serving our country, we think of the battlefield and physical sacrifice.
+When many of us think of the men and women serving our country, we envision the battlefield and physical sacrifice involved.
 Many of us don’t realize that to “put one’s life on the line” also means to give up many different aspects of that life in the name of service.
-Those of us in the civilian world don’t begin to grasp just how much the men and women serving our country put aside to keep us safe.
-Or how difficult it becomes to weave all the loose ends back together again when they transition out of service and back into the civilian world.
-There are bonds that need to be reformed, relationships that need to be nurtured, and a different sort of work/life balance to adjust to.
+Those of us in the civilian world can't begin to grasp just how much the men and women serving our country put aside to keep us safe or how difficult it becomes to weave all the loose ends back together again when they transition out of service and back into the civilian world.
+There are bonds that need to be reformed, relationships to be nurtured and a different sort of work-life balance to adjust to.

 This year for Veterans Day, I encourage us, as individuals and broader communities, to give back to those who have given so much of their own personal freedom for the sake of ours.
 There are many meaningful ways to show these heroes and their families how much we care.
-I’ve shared some ideas below, but encourage all readers to get creative and check within their local communities for more options.
+I’ve shared some ideas below but encourage all readers to get creative.

-Get involved in sharing an uplifting experience in the great outdoors!
-There are numerous organizations that offer a range of recreational activities to service members and their families that can be healing, transformative, relaxing and fun for all.
-Provide camaraderie and community to others in a beautiful setting.
+Get involved by sharing an uplifting experience in the great outdoors!
+Numerous organizations offer a range of recreational activities to service members and their families that can be healing, transformative, relaxing and fun for all.
+This is an effective way to provide camaraderie and community to others in a beautiful setting.

-Here is an initial list of some amazing organizations worth checking out and getting involved with:
+Here is a list of some amazing organizations worth checking out and getting involved with: